Competitively orientable complete multipartite graphs: Proofs

-\begin{Cor} There is no orientation of $K_{3,3,2,2}$ and $K_{3,3,3,1}$ whose competition graphs are complete. \end{Cor} \begin{proof} Suppose, to the contrary, that there exists an orientation $D$ of $K_{3,3,2,2}$ or $K_{3,3,3,1}$ whose competition graph is complete.
+\begin{Cor} Neither $K_{3,3,2,2}$ nor $K_{3,3,3,1}$ is competitively orientable. \end{Cor} \begin{proof} Suppose, to the contrary, that there exists a competitive orientation $D$ of $K_{3,3,2,2}$ or $K_{3,3,3,1}$.
 Then $|A(D)| < 40$.
 If each vertex in $D$ has outdegree at least $4$, then $|A(D)| \geq 40$, which is a contradiction.
-Therefore there exists a vertex $u$ of outdegree $3$, then, the out-neighbors of $u$ belong to three distinct partite sets $U$, $V$, and $W$ by Lemma~\ref{lem:complete-outdegree-3} and, by Lemma~\ref{lem:degree3-partite-set-sizes}, $|U|+|V|+|W| \leq |V(D)| - 4=6$, which is impossible. \end{proof}
+Therefore there exists a vertex $u$ of outdegree $3$, then, the out-neighbors of $u$ belong to three distinct partite sets $U$, $V$, and $W$ by Proposition~\ref{prop:char-competi-digraph}(3) and, by Lemma~\ref{lem:degree3-partite-set-sizes}, $|U|+|V|+|W| \leq |V(D)| - 4=6$, which is impossible. \end{proof}